N 50°40.68′ / W 1°6.57′

 Booking in and Payment

-Visiting pilots should make their way to the Bembridge Radio Control Point (“C”) on the south side of the main runway for payment of landing fees.
+Visiting pilots should make their way to the Bembridge Radio Control Point (“C”) on the south side of the main runway for payment of landing fees (CASH or BACS ONLY).
 Please do not walk across the runway!
 If outside the published operating hours or if the Control Point is closed, please fill in the pre-printed envelope and post in the VGC letter box located in the passageway to the right hand side of the 4 bladed prop on the wall of the Propeller Inn.
-During opening hours the pub will also accept the landing fee.

 No fuel available.